nginxinc/nginx-basics-workshops/labs/lab2/readme.md

 <br/>

->If you are finished with this lab, you can use Docker Compose to shut down your test environment:
+>If you are finished with this lab, you can use Docker Compose to shut down your test environment.
+Make sure you are in the `lab2` folder:

 ```bash
 cd lab2